ZeroIntensity/view.py/docs/building-projects/routing.md

 This method may be a bit more versatile if you plan on writing a larger project using manual routing, as you can import your routes from other files, but if that's the case it's recommended that you use one of the other loaders.

+!!! tip

+    Use the direct variation if the `App` is already available, and use the standard version otherwise.

 ::: view.routing.get
 ::: view.routing.post
 ::: view.routing.put